Seafood Trends - June 14, 2019

 NORTH AMERICAN LOBSTER:

-Pricing is steady to firm, as there is not supply to support demand.
-The spring pack will begin on May 1st.
+Pricing is steady to firm, as suppliers indicate there is not enough supply to support demand.
+The spring pack is in full swing, with a lot of product being sold on the fresh market.

 LOBSTER TAILS WARM WATER: